ee292d/labs/lab2/README.md

 this, you should be able to assemble an image dataset of a few hundred images per category, and run through these same steps to create and run your own model.

+If you'd like to build your own application around a classifier model, you can look at the Python code in `classify_image.py`, make a copy, and then adapt it for your needs.